Ruitulyu/KAS-Analyzer/index.md

-# KAS-Analyzer: an integrated toolkit for exploring KAS-seq data
+# KAS-Analyzer: a comprehensive framework for exploring KAS-seq data

 ## Author: Ruitu Lyu, Chemistry department, the University of Chicago
 ---------------------------------------------------------------------------